yurakuratov/t5-experiments/README.md

 T5 and BERT pre-training is implemented in `run_(model_type)_pretraining.py` scripts.

+Training tools, such as Trainer, are in `lm_experiments_tools` package.

 ## Install requirements
 Full requirements for all experiments are specified in requirements.txt.
 Install requirements after cloning the repo:
 ```bash